 - Intellectual property of core technology must be owned by Stanford (not under an option or license to any entity).

-Please submit one PDF file following the guidelines and required content listed below via email attachment to: Program Manager, Linda Lucian (email@example.com) before 11:59 PM on October 16, 2020.
+Please submit one PDF file following the guidelines and required content listed below via the Stanford | Seed Funding portal before midnight on October 2, 2023.

 Also address or include the following:

 Grants may be requested for up to $100,000 direct cost for one year.
+Include a justification for all category items/personnel.
 Funds may be used for salary support of graduate students and other research staff, but may not be used for general staff or administrative support.
-Operating supplies, equipment items, prototyping expenses, imaging time and travel directly associated with the research activity are examples of eligible budget items.
+Operating supplies, non-capital equipment items, prototyping expenses, imaging time and travel directly associated with the research activity are examples of eligible budget items.
 Budget details should include general categories such as personnel, supplies, travel, non-capital equipment and other project-related expenses.
-Submit using the Budget Page Template.
+Submit by using the linked budget page template.

-4) Biosketch of co-principal investigators (not to exceed 5 pages each)
+- Biosketch of co-principal investigators (not to exceed 5 pages each)

-5) Relevant literature references
+- Relevant literature references